3xg3lin/3xg3lin.github.io/_posts/2023-11-08-forensics-artifacts.markdown

 ## What is Artifacts?
 📝 **Note:Forensic artifacts are important pieces of information about human activity.**
 In computer forensics, these artifacts are pieces of evidence that point to an activity performed on a system.

 ## So, the artifacts actually is evidence relevant to the investigation?
 No, it may or may not be related to the investigation.

 ## How???
 Briefly, artifacts are objects that have a forensic value.
+It can be any object that contains some data or evidence of something that happened.
 We actually collect artifacts to support a hypothesis or claim about the attacker's activity.
 For example, at a crime scene, fingerprints, a broken button on a jacket are artifacts.
 In a Windows system, a person's actions can be traced quite accurately using forensics because of the various artifacts that a Windows system creates for a particular activity.

 ## Is my computer spying on me?
 A Windows system keeps this track to improve the user's experience (At least that's what they say).
 Forensic investigators also use this tracked data as artifacts to identify activity on a system.